rsmp-nordic/core_v4/components.md

 ## Component Types
 Each component has a specific component type, like signal group or detector logic.

-Component types are defines by modules.
-For example, the signal groups and detector logic types might be defined by a traffic light controller module.

-A module can work with component types defined by other module.
-For example, a sensor module might work with detector logic components defines by a traffic light module.
+Modules typically work with specific component types.
+For example, the traffic light controller module  work with signal groups and detector logic.

-A module can define commands or statuses that work with arbitrary component types.
-For example, a generic info module might work with components of any type to provide the name and configuration of any component, as well as list components.
+A module can define messages that work with arbitrary component types.
+For example, a generic `system` module might work with components of any type to ftch the name and configuration of any component or to list components.

-## Component Groups and Lists
+## Component Groups
 You can address groups of component using intermediate levels.
 For example:

 ```